Omar Burleson: Legal and related career

 In 1930 Burleson was elected to his first public office, as County Attorney of Jones County, Texas, serving from 1931 to 1934.
 He next was elected as a judge in Jones County, serving from 1934 to 1940.

 In 1940 Burleson was hired as a special agent of the Federal Bureau of Investigation, serving into 1941.
 He entered politics, serving as a secretary and staff member to U.S. Representative Sam Russell of Texas's 17th congressional district in 1941 and 1942.
 With Russell's support, Burleson was appointed as general counsel for the Housing Authority in the District of Columbia in 1942; at that time, the District did not have home rule and was controlled by Congress through its committees.

 After the United States entered World War II, Burleson served in the United States Navy from December 1942 to April 1946.
 He was assigned to the South Pacific Theater.

 Political career

-Following the war, in 1946 Burleson was elected to national office as a Democrat from the area where he had established his reputation: Texas's 17th congressional district to the Eightieth Congress.
+Following the war, in 1946 Burleson was elected to national office as a Democrat from the area where he had established his reputation: Texas's 17th congressional district to the Eightieth Congress, succeeding Sam Russell.
 He was reelected to the fifteen succeeding Congresses from this rural district, and served from January 3, 1947, until his resignation, December 31, 1978.